Living Will vs. Living Trust: Definitions and Differences

 A living will is specifically designed to deal with how you feel about life-ending versus life-sustaining procedures.
 It can also address issues of palliative care and organ donation.
 It allows you to express your wishes in advance at a time when your life is not yet threatened and you're thinking clearly.

 A living will only covers one stage of your life—when you're near death.

 A living will can be incorporated into an advance medical directive, a legal document that allows you to designate someone else to make health care decisions for you if you're unable to do so yourself.

 An advance medical directive isn't the same thing as a living will because a living will doesn't name or appoint anyone else to speak for you.
 It merely states your own wishes in advance and explains under what circumstances you want health care providers to attempt to prolong your life or to cease life-sustaining measures.

 What Is a Living Trust?

-About the only similarity between a revocable living trust and a living will is that both can safeguard against mental incapacitation.
-If you should reach a point where you're no longer of sound mind or physically able to handle your own financial affairs, the successor trustee you've named for your trust can step in and manage the property held in the trust for you.
-This happens automatically – there's no need for your family to involve the court, asking a judge to name someone as your conservator or guardian to handle your personal business.
+One similarity between a revocable living trust and a living will is that both safeguard against mental incapacitation.
+If you should reach a point where you're no longer of sound mind or physically able to handle your financial affairs, your successor trustee takes over management of your trust.

-Other than that, there's a big difference between having a living will and a living trust.
-If you're not sure if you need a living will, a revocable living trust or both, meet with an estate planning attorney to make sure you have all of your bases covered.
-There are other ways to pass your estate on to beneficiaries, but only a living will can unequivocally state your wishes for end of life.
+If you're not sure if you need a living will, a revocable living trust, or both, meet with an estate planning attorney to make sure you have all your bases covered.
+You can pass your estate on to beneficiaries in numerous other ways, but only a living will can unequivocally state your wishes for end of life.